chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 ![ PCA explained variance](/assets/images/kaituna-project/pca-variance-plots.jpg "PCA explained variance")

 The mutual information of these components was 0.47 and 0.41 respectively.
 The loadings are interesting - one indicates a positive correlation and one indicates a negative correlation.
 It may be that this represents the increase in lake level because of rainfall, and the pre-emptive emptying of the lake in response to high rainfall/high forecasted rainfall.

+## Mutual information/Ranking features
+I also looked at mutual information, particularly the amount contained within rainfall and lake level.
+I found that rainfall had 0.11 units and lake level had 0.62 units.

 ## Summary
 From data exploration, I observed that there is a strong seasonal component to the gate levels, with a particularly interesting multi-year cycle.
 Rainfall and lake level both have significant mutual information with the gate level, and when PCA was used, the contribution of each to the mutual information was more equal.